Virtual College course boosts understanding of importance of relationships for children’s brain development

 Virtual College has worked in association with Dr. Suzanne Zeedyk, an internationally acclaimed specialist in infants’ abilities to communicate, to create a series of online learning resources that will help all professionals caring for babies and young children in understanding how the attachment process works.

-The connected baby series is a suite of three interlinked online courses.
+The Connected Baby series is a suite of three interlinked online courses.
 Their aim is to make scientific knowledge accessible, using everyday language and examples, and also to assist learners in applying that knowledge to real life situations.

-The second course, ‘Sabre tooth tigers and teddy bears’, introduces a new approach to understanding attachment theory, including a historic account of how scientific thinking about attachment has changed since it first emerged in the 1940s.
+The second course, ‘Sabre tooth tigers and teddy bears’, introduces a new approach to understanding attachment theory, including a historic account of how scientific thinking about attachment behaviour and relationships has changed since it first emerged in the 1940s.
 The final course, ‘Connection in Action’, ties the previous two courses together by using video footage taken in real-life nurseries which demonstrates the concepts in action.

 The entire suite of courses will take roughly five hours to complete but these do not have to be undertaken all in one sitting.
 Each course will be CPD (Continuous Professional Development) certified and, upon successful completion, a certificate can be printed.